C-D-Lewis/fabricate.js/README.md

 );
 ```

-> Note `onCreate()` is called immediately.
-The second callback can be used to
+> Note: The second callback can be used to know when the element is shown or
-> know when the element is shown or hidden.
+> hidden.

 ```js
 const pageContainer = fabricate('Column')